archivesunleashed/aut-docs/Bleeding-Edge.md

 .filter(r => r._2 > 5)
 ```

-Before `.countItems()` to find just the documents that are linked to more than five times.
+before `.countItems()` to find just the documents that are linked to more than five times.
 As you can imagine, raw URLs are very numerous!

 ### Extraction of a Site Link Structure, organized by URL pattern